demisto/content/Packs/JWT/Integrations/JWT/README.md

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 This Integration can be used to Generate New JWT Tokens, Encode and Decode Existing Ones.
-This integration was integrated and tested with version xx of JWT
+This integration was integrated and tested with generic JWT authentication service.
 ## Configure JWT on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.